pnxtech/Hydra4Net-Development/Hydra4NET/README.md

   await _hydra.SendMessage(pingMessage.To, json);
 ```

 Note that we prepare a message object (more about that later) and we serialize it to JSON.
-Then we call the `hydra.SendMessag`e member with a string containing the route to a service followed by the JSON stringified class object.
+Then we call the `hydra.SendMessage` member with a string containing the route to a service followed by the JSON stringified class object.
 In the case above that's an instance of the `PingMsg` class.